NEWS

 “Preble Street is family to me.
 I don’t have family, and if I didn’t have them, where would I be?” – Teen Services Youth

 There is hope for progress on youth homelessness in Maine, but there are still several challenges.
-The Preble Street Joe Kreisler Teen Shelter has been full nearly every night for several months, this could be for several reasons, including an increase in the number of referrals Preble Street receives, specifically for minor youth; lack of accessible and affordable housing options; and an overall shortage of shelter beds for youth across the state.
+For several months, The Preble Street Joe Kreisler Teen Shelter has been full nearly every night.
+There are several reasons for this, including an increase in the number of referrals for minors, lack of accessible and affordable housing options, and an overall shortage of shelter beds for youth across the state.

 The lack of affordable housing in Maine has been worsened by the ongoing freeze on housing vouchers that started this summer.
 Youth in shelter rely heavily on systems that provide rental assistance, primarily housing vouchers and general assistance.
-The lack of these vouchers and the continued increase in rent is preventing movement from shelter, increasing shelter stays, and ultimately preventing Preble Street from being able to accept new intakes.
-Shelter stays have increased from an average 3-6 months to closer to 6-9+ months.
+The lack of vouchers and the continued increase in rent is preventing youth from moving out of shelter, increasing the time youth remain in shelter, and ultimately preventing Preble Street from being able to accept new intakes.
+Shelter stays have increased from an average of 3-6 months to 6-9+ months.

 The Teen Center celebrated 9 youth who graduated from high school and GED Programs this spring.